Maxim-Ciobanu/OPF/README.md

 Both share the same logic so whatever I explain about the first can be extrapolated to the second.

 The `create_model` function takes in a factory of type `AbstractMPOPFModelFactory` as the first parameter.
 This means that both `ACMPOPFModelFactory`, `ACMPOPFModelFactory`, or any other Factory that inherits from the Abstract one is accepted.
 The following three parameters, `time_periods`, `factors`, and `ramping_cost` are only relevant for multiperiod so they are optional.
-(If not provided the system will assume one period).
+(If not provided, the system will assume one period).

 For AC and DC models, the steps of creating a model are the same.
 We first define the model variables, then we define the model objective function, and lastly we set the model constraints.

-However inside of these functions different things happen depending if we want AC, DC, or any other form of defining.
+However, inside of these functions different things happen depending if we want AC, DC, or any other form of defining.
-This is why the factory is passed as a parameter inside the `set_model_variables!`, `set_model_objective_function!`, and `set_model_constraints!` functions alongside the model we want to add these things to.
+This is why the factory is passed as a parameter inside the `set_model_variables!`, `set_model_objective_function!`, and `set_model_constraints!` functions.

 Thanks to Julia's multiple dispatch feature, the correct function will be called depending on the type of the factory.
 Therefore, the correct variables, objective function, and constraints will be added without having to create massive if statements that check what model we want.

-Here is the function:
+Here is our create model function:

 ```julia
 function create_model(factory::AbstractMPOPFModelFactory, time_periods::Int64=1, factors::Vector{Float64}=[1.0], ramping_cost::Int64=0)::MPOPFModel